JoshDoody/joshdoody.github.io/_posts/2019-10-11-site-reliability-engineer-salary-negotiation.md

 ### <a name="phone-call" class="below-nav">It’s probably time for the phone call you’ve been dreading

 You managed to keep things in email until now, but most recruiters will respond to your counter with “Thanks for considering our offer!
-Do you have a few minutes to talk?”
+Do you have a few minutes to chat?”
 They want to move to the phone and wrap things up quickly.

 The rest of this section is about how to prepare for that phone call, which will often be no more than two or three minutes.
 Things happen quickly, so you’ll need to be prepared.